Would you like to visit a Fourth regional site closer to you?

 7.4.
 The Customer is solely responsible for checking the BACS Input and Messaging reports to:

-(a) ensure that both the number and value of payments agree with the payroll summary report forwarded to the Customer by Fourth (for the Input Report);
+(a) ensure that both the number and value of payments agree with the payroll preview report forwarded to the Customer by Fourth (for the Input Report);

 (b) ascertain details for any rejected or adjusted records (on all reports); and